-- (i) The Annual Reports on Form 10-K of the Partnership and the Operating Partnership for the year ended July 31, 1995; - (ii) The Quarterly Reports on Form 10-Q of the Partnership and the Operating Partnership for the quarters ended October 31, 1995, January 31, 1996 and April 30, 1996; - (iii) The Current Report on Form 8-K/A dated November 10, 1994 (filed August 16, 1995), of the Partnership and the Operating Partnership, furnishing the unaudited pro forma consolidated financial statements of Ferrellgas Partners, L.P. and Vision Energy Resources, Inc.; - (iv) The Current Report dated March 27, 1996 of the Partnership and the Operating Partnership, reporting the signing of a letter of intent to acquire Skelgas; - (v) The Current Report on Form 8-K dated April 6, 1996 of the Partnership and the Operating Partnership, reporting a private placement of debt securities to qualified institutional investors under Rule 144A; - (vi) The Current Report on Form 8-K dated May 6, 1996 of the Partnership and the Operating Partnership, reporting the acquisition by the Operating Partnership of the propane business of Skelgas Propane, Inc.
+- (i) The Annual Reports on Form 10-K of the Partnership and the Operating Partnership for the year ended July 31, 1995; - (ii) The Quarterly Reports on Form 10-Q of the Partnership and the Operating Partnership for the quarters ended October 31, 1995, January 31, 1996 and April 30, 1996; - (iii) The Current Report on Form 8-K/A dated November 10, 1994 (filed August 16, 1995), of the Partnership and the Operating Partnership, furnishing the unaudited pro forma consolidated financial statements of Ferrellgas Partners, L.P. and Vision Energy Resources, Inc.; - (iv) The Current Report on Form 8-K dated March 27, 1996 of the Partnership and the Operating Partnership, reporting the signing of a letter of intent to acquire Skelgas; - (v) The Current Report on Form 8-K dated April 6, 1996 of the Partnership and the Operating Partnership, reporting a private placement of debt securities to qualified institutional investors under Rule 144A; - (vi) The Current Report on Form 8-K dated May 6, 1996 of the Partnership and the Operating Partnership, reporting the acquisition by the Operating Partnership of the propane business of Skelgas Propane, Inc. - (vii) The Current Report on Form 8-K/A dated May 6, 1996 (filed July 12, 1996), of the Partnership and the Operating Partnership, furnishing the audited financial statements of Skelgas Propane, Inc. and the unaudited proforma consolidated financial statements of Ferrellgas Partners, L.P. and Skelgas Propane, Inc.